-The CIS Referral Form, CIS Assessment and CIS Action Plan shall be completed within the various maximum timeframes as detailed in section 2 through section 6 above.
+The CIS Referral Form, CIS Assessment and CIS Action Plan shall be completed within the various maximum timeframes as detailed in the sections above.
 MQD encourages health plans to take steps to have these various forms completed sooner than the stated maximums.
 To that end, and where possible, health plans are encouraged to have multiple forms completed during a single member visit.

-Reporting Reference: (finalizing - additional guidance forthcoming) Information on services and supports authorized via the CIS Health Action Plan Addendum as well as progress on the provision of these services shall be captured electronically by the health plan and submitted to MQD as part of reporting requirements.
+Information on services and supports authorized via the CIS Health Action Plan Addendum as well as progress on the provision of these services shall be captured electronically by the health plan and submitted to MQD as part of reporting requirements.